KevinMarquette/kevinmarquette.github.io/_posts/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject.md

     }
     Update-TypeData @TypeData

 You can do this before your object is created or after and it will still work.
 This is what makes this different then using `Add-Member` with a script property.
-When you use `Add-Member` the way I refferenced earlier, it only exists on that specific instance of the object.
+When you use `Add-Member` the way I referenced earlier, it only exists on that specific instance of the object.
 This one applies to all objects with this `TypeName`.

 # Function parameters